 - MVW Architecture(Model View Whatever)

-- Framework supporting Web Components and MDV(Model Driven Views)
+- The framework supporting Web Components and MDV(Model Driven Views)

 The framework adapts and extends traditional HTML to better serve dynamic content through two-way data-binding that allows the automatic synchronization of models and views.
 As a result, AngularJS de-emphasizes DOM manipulation and improves testability & performance.